Here at Spending Hacker we are all about helping you save money by getting the absolute best deals on everything.

 There’s a lot of free information on the Internet – some of it good, some of it not so good.
 Sometimes, it’s terrible!

 The government’s MoneySmart website is a great starting point for some of the best free, unbiased information available!
 There are calculators, tools, and blogs on almost any subject relating to your financial world.

 If you have the time, I would strongly recommend visiting the site and browsing different topics to become better educated.

 You should also create a free account with MyGov, which you can use to link all of your government services.
 If you’ve lodged your own tax return, you should already have an account which is linked to the ATO.

 Using this service, you can find all of your super funds – and even consolidate them into the fund of your choosing (you should research the fees, investment performance, insurances available, and your options for nominating beneficiaries before switching, or seek advice about which fund would be appropriate).

-There’s over $14 billion in lost super held by the ATO, spread across more than 5 million accounts – and 43% of Australians have more than one super fund!
+There’s almost 20 billion in lost super held by the ATO, spread across more than 5 million accounts – and a third of Australians have more than one super fund!